bedawi/trekstor-s11b/goodix-20200207/README.md

 Thanks to the help of [Hans de Goede](https://github.com/jwrdegoede) a patch has been provided.
 Until this patch will be available on popular Linux distributions, a custom module, replacing the broken one, can be compiled on affected devices.

 In this example I use [DKMS](https://en.wikipedia.org/wiki/Dynamic_Kernel_Module_Support) (Dynamic Kernel Module Support) to compile and install the module.
 It will be automatically updated when a new kernel is installed.
-This exmaple only covers Fedora Linux.
-The command shown are different on other Linux distributions!

 ## Preparations